-- 1. The term of William Sparrow as Trustee expired on January 31, 2010. - 2.
-Mr. Alec Vincent, Assistant Vice President Finance and Treasurer, Burlington Northern Santa Fe Corporation, has been appointed to serve on the Board pursuant to Section 15(j)(3)(A)(ii)(II) of the Railroad Retirement Act of 1974 (the "Act") as amended by Public Law 107-90, the Railroad Retirement and Survivors' Improvement Act of 2001.
-Mr. Vincent's term commences on February 1, 2010 and will expire on January 31, 2013.
-In accepting his appointment, Mr. Vincent has agreed to discharge his duties with respect to the assets of the Trust solely in the interests of the Railroad Retirement Board and, through it, the participants and beneficiaries of the programs funded under the Railroad Retirement Act.
-Enclosed for your reference is a copy of the Acceptance by Trustee by which Mr. Vincent formally accepted his appointment to the Board.
-Also enclosed is Mr. Vincent's biographical information.
+- 1. The term of C. Alec Vincent as Trustee expired on January 31, 2013. - 2.
+Ms. James A. Hixon, Executive Vice President Law and Corporate Relations, Norfolk Southern Corporation, has been appointed to serve on the Board pursuant to Section 15(j)(3)(A)(ii)(II) of the Railroad Retirement Act of 1974 (the "Act") as amended by Public Law 107-90, the Railroad Retirement and Survivors' Improvement Act of 2001.
+Mr. Hixon's term commences on February 1, 2013 and will expire on January 31, 2016.
+In accepting his appointment, Mr. Hixon has agreed to discharge his duties with respect to the assets of the Trust solely in the interests of the Railroad Retirement Board and, through it, the participants and beneficiaries of the programs funded under the Railroad Retirement Act.
+Enclosed for your reference is a copy of the Acceptance by Trustee by which Mr. Hixon formally accepted his appointment to the Board.

-3. Mr. Walter A. Barrows, Secretary-Treasurer, Brotherhood of Railroad Signalmen, has been appointed to serve a new term on the Board pursuant to Section 15(j)(3)(A)(ii)(I) of the Railroad Retirement Act of 1974 (the "Act") as amended by Public Law 107-90, the Railroad Retirement and Survivors' Improvement Act of 2001.
-Mr. Barrows' new term commences on February 1, 2010 and will expire on January 31, 2013.
-In accepting his appointment, Mr. Barrows has agreed to discharge his duties with respect to the assets of the Trust solely in the interests of the Railroad Retirement Board and, through it, the participants and beneficiaries of the programs funded under the Railroad Retirement Act.
-Enclosed for your reference is a copy of the Acceptance by Trustee by which Mr. Barrows formally accepted his appointment to the Board.
+3. Mr. William C. Walpert, National Secretary Treasurer, Brotherhood of Locomotive Engineers and Trainmen, has been appointed to serve a new term on the Board pursuant to Section 15(j)(3)(A)(ii)(I) of the Railroad Retirement Act of 1974 (the "Act") as amended by Public Law 107-90, the Railroad Retirement and Survivors' Improvement Act of 2001.
+Mr. Walpert's new term commences on February 1, 2013 and will expire on January 31, 2016.
+In accepting his appointment, Mr. Walpert has agreed to discharge his duties with respect to the assets of the Trust solely in the interests of the Railroad Retirement Board and, through it, the participants and beneficiaries of the programs funded under the Railroad Retirement Act.
+Enclosed for your reference is a copy of the Acceptance by Trustee by which Mr. Walpert formally accepted his appointment to the Board.